richardp6889/sep10-freedom-project/tool/learning-log.md

 Also using more shapes than just the cubes and spheres.

 03/11/2024
 Something that I worked on this week was purely making shapes out of these blocks.
 No really anythin else but making a stack or cubes and spheres and other thing of of these elements.

+Next time I will learn other shapes and try to make a scene instead of just objects in the void.